In Part 1 we outlined, broadly, an approach to reducing false positives.

 The traditional approaches would typically look like one of these:

-a) random sampling may have its merits, but with techniques available today to better target anomalies, we decided that such an approach would not be defensible (and wouldn't add real value)
+- random sampling may have its merits, but with techniques to better target anomalies now available, such an approach is not defensible (and doesn't add real value)

 We worked through a number of scenarios and options, including the above, and had to discard most of those.
 We knew that the analytics software that we were using had strong predictive capability - so we decided to make use of it.
 The process was:

-5. Pass the remainder of the population through the selected model to "predict" the outcome
+- Pass the remainder of the population through the selected model to "predict" the outcome.

 The result was a significant reduction in false positives - noting that such a process would not be 100% accurate, but certainly better than random sampling alone.

-The tools and techniques to improve IA's use of analytics are now readily available - let's use them.
+The tools and techniques to improve IA's use of analytics are now readily available.